lizs17/GIP_Cardiac_MRI/README.md

 Pretraining is critical for producing good reconstruction performance.
 However, this part has been omitted in the article due to page limit.
 A brief explanation about the pretraining process is given here.

-The GIP generator has two parts: the independent CNNs (G1, ..., GN) and the GCN network.
+The GIP generator has two parts: the independent CNNs (G<sup>1</sup>, ..., G<sup>N</sup>) and the GCN network.
 In this implementation, (G1, ..., GN) are abbreviated as "G", and the GCN is abbreviated as "C".

 We adopted a 3-stage pretraining strategy for the GIP generator.